-Whether you find your edamame fresh, frozen or canned, there are endless ways to enjoy nature?s original, heart healthy, finger food.
-Like other soyfoods they?are low in saturated fat, are cholesterol-free, and contain high-quality protein, essential fatty acids, dietary fiber, and numerous other nutrients.
+Whether you find your edamame fresh, frozen, or canned, there are endless ways to enjoy nature’s original, heart-healthy, finger food.
+Like other soyfoods, edamame is low in saturated fat, cholesterol-free, and contains high-quality protein, essential fatty acids, dietary fiber, and numerous other nutrients.

 These fun pods are under 200 calories per 1 cup serving, have 17 grams of complete protein and 8 grams of fiber.
 They are an excellent source of magnesium and a good source of potassium, iron, vitamin C and B-6.

 - A Spicy Snack.
 Mix a cup cooked and shelled edamame with a pinch of salt and a teaspoon (more/less to adjust spice level) of ground cayenne pepper.
 This spicy snack is a great afternoon pick-me-up!

 - Right Out of the Pod.
 Eating edamame out of the pod is both fun and delicious.
 Simply steam then toss with a pinch of course salt.
 Serve with a bowl for the shells and enjoy!